 This principle is one of the most challenging to apply.
 Brand stewards mistake control for consistency and squelch the life out of their stories.
 Consistency is critical (so much so that it’s our next point), but so is freedom.

 When you release your brand into the wild world of social media, you can’t control what fans will do with it.
 If you’re engaging correctly, a beautiful symbiosis will evolve.
 Over time, your ideal audiences will shape your brand as much as it shapes them.
 Nurturing this relationship requires consistent, relevant content and reliable social listening.

-It requires real people, who are intimately familiar with the brand, engaging with followers online day-in and day-out, stoking conversation and responding to the ideas that pour forth.
+It requires real people.
+People who are intimately familiar with the brand.
+People who engage with followers online day-in and day-out, stoking conversation and responding to the ideas that pour forth.